BigBoland41/ModTracker/README.md

 ## Changes in Beta 4.0
 - **Import a profile based on your mods folder!** A new option when creating a profile has been added: import from mods folder.
 This option will look through a given folder (mods folder by default) and download mods based on the information inside the jar files.
-Unfortunately, this isn't guarenteed to find the correct mods, so be sure to double check the profile after creating it!
+Unfortunately, this isn't guaranteed to find the correct mods, so be sure to double check the profile after creating it!
 - **Reorganize mods in the table** by drag and dropping the rows!
 Either drag a row in between two other rows to insert it, or drag a row directly on top another row to swap the two.
 - Mod Tracker no longer crashes when Modrinth or CurseForge APIs cannot be reached.
 Instead, a warning is shown and Mod Tracker proceeds with its saved data.
 Please note that "offline mode" is still not properly supported and some features may not work as intended.
 - Using a new CurseForge API key.